When to plant Borage in Pope County, IL

 Pope County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 7 and first fall frost is October 21.

-Pope County County sits in USDA Zone 7a.
+Pope County sits in USDA Zone 7a.
 Borage grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Borage grow in Pope County County's climate?
+Can Borage grow in Pope County's climate?

 Your Pope County Garden Planner — Free